pahud/ecs-getting-started-workshop/README.md

 3. Select **Amazon Linux** and then click **Create**
 4. Connect to the Lightsail instance
 5. `sudo yum update -y` to update all installed packages
-6. `sudo yum install docker -y` to install dockder
+6. `sudo yum install docker git -y` to install dockder and git client
 7. `sudo service docker start` to start the docker daemon